 Saving money requires discipline and is best learned over time.

-The best approach to saving money is to do so in a way that goes unnoticed.
+The best approach to saving money is to do so in a way that doesn’t affect your lifestyle.

-The perfect example would be increasing your retirement contribution each time you get a raise at work.
+The perfect example would be increasing your retirement contribution each time you get a raise at work so it doesn’t affect your day to day life.
 Your take-home pay remains the same in this scenario while your savings grow.